33 Things to Do in Minneapolis in Winter (2024)

 Lake Minnetonka turns into an infinity skating loop for the day, so you’re able to experience skating on a lake.

-This event is definitely the most unique of all of the things to do in winter in the Twin Cities on this list!
+This event is definitely one of the most unique things to do in winter in the Twin Cities!

 17. Participate in a Local Race